Slevinski/slevinski.github.io/series/formal-signwriting/entries/rendering-formal-signwriting/technical-notes.md

 **Rendering Formal SignWriting**
 SVG, fonts, layout, and output models

+Implementation reference only.
+Read the companion technical paper for the conceptual account; use these notes when checking implementation details, SVG fragments, and rendering cautions.

-These technical notes collect practical rendering notes and supporting examples.
+These technical notes are the implementation-oriented companion to the rendering paper.
+They collect practical SVG fragments, font behavior, passage rendering cautions, and boundary rules.

 ## 0. Minimal rendering example